wsherry/SYSC3303_Project/README.md

 Project Overview for Iteration 2:
 The server and client are able to now handle network errors ( lost, delayed, duplicaiton).
 While having the side sending the data files also be able to have a timeout and retransmit.The UI will also allow the user to pick particular modes they would like to configure the program to run in.

+Project Overview for Iteration 3:
+Implementing errors that can occur in aTFTP packets that is received.
+TFTP ERROR packets  should be able to prepared, transmitted,received, and handled (Error Code 4, 5) must be prepared, transmitted, received, and handled.
+There will be an assumption that no input file errors, in this iteration.

 Errors Iteration 2:
 TFTPClientConnection currently doesn’t use port 69 for receiving data